Reference

 • passes the ownership of result to the user; the user is responsible to call roc_receiver_close() to free it

-int roc_receiver_set_multicast_group(roc_receiver *receiver, roc_slot slot, roc_interface iface, const char *ip)
+int roc_receiver_configure(roc_receiver *receiver, roc_slot slot, roc_interface iface, const roc_interface_config *config)

 Automatically initializes slot with given index if it’s used first time.